 Entertain the family at the National Taiwan Science Education Center

 Unless afflicted with an incurable love of science, you’ll likely pass on the National Taiwan Science Education Center.
-For family travellers, however, visiting this museum is a must.
+For family travelers, however, visiting this museum is a must.
 It’s a great break from temple-hopping and food-hunting for the kids.

 The exhibits here cover all things science.
 From math and physics to chemistry and earth science, it’s all here.